ryandoyle5401/Budgetr/Weekly Updates/Week 9 Status Update.md

 ### Issues - Ryan
 1. Some issues with formatting the lists and screenshots in the README
 ### Progress - Josh
+1. Worked on Alpha
 ### Issues - Josh
+1. No issues this week
 ### Progress - Robin

 ### Issues - Robin